 2022 Volunteer Service Opportunity Guide

-Service to others and working for the common good bring benefits to us all, first by making the community a better place for each of us to live and then also by providing those who serve with a sense of purpose and an experience of camaraderie through which we can gain confidence that others will be there for us in our own time of need.
+Service to others and working for the common good bring benefits to us all, by making the community a better place for each of us to live and also by providing those who serve with a sense of purpose and camaraderie through which we can gain confidence that others will be there for us in our own time of need.

 To be part of an organization that values service, in its essence, is to address the needs of others.
 There are many organizations in our region that value service, and the 2022 Volunteer Service Opportunity Guide highlights the work of such groups and help guide people to service opportunities that might be right for them.